wundergraph/terraform-provider-cosmo/docs/resources/subgraph.md

 - `labels` (Map of String) Labels for the subgraph.
 - `namespace` (String) The namespace in which the subgraph is located.
 - `readme` (String) The readme for the subgraph.
+- `routing_url` (String) The routing URL of the subgraph.
+Routing URL is required for normal subgraphs but not for event driven subgraphs.
 - `schema` (String) The schema for the subgraph.
 - `subscription_protocol` (String) The subscription protocol for the subgraph.
 - `subscription_url` (String) The subscription URL for the subgraph.